reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

   }

 ```
-This defines a REST service with the following url mappings:
+This defines a REST service with the following URL mappings:

 Base Path: /order
 Uri: /process